User Behavior Analytics

 Researcher’s comment: when I think about feedback from clients I frequently come back to a, clichéd in the UX context yet very accurate quote by Henry Ford: “If at the beginning of my career as an entrepreneur I had asked clients what they wanted, they would have said faster horses.
 So I never asked.”
 Luckily, observing people in their natural environment provides us with an opportunity to learn the most about their real behavior.
 If there is such an opportunity, why not use it?

-What value does observing users provide?
+What value does user observation provide?

 It’s pretty obvious that most time and money required for the development of a product is invested during the pre-production phase.
 But usually it’s a shot in the dark, as there is never a 100% certainty about how the market will respond.
 Below, you’ll find out when and what you should check in order to minimize the risk of designing a useless product.